Manage My Holiday to My Click&Go

-The Information and ideas from the workshop were then used to set up a survey on Manage My Holiday.
+The Information from the workshop was then used to set up a survey on Manage My Holiday.
 With the objective to find out what features customers said they would find the most useful.
 The results were as follows:

 Save payment details

-We adapted HotJars Net Prmoter Score (NPS) score to rank the different options.
+We adapted HotJars Net Promoter Score (NPS) score to rank the different options.
 We used this as a guide to validate the main sections for the road map for My Click&Go.

-After the story mapping workshop was completed the data had to be processed and analysed.
+After the story mapping workshop the data had to be processed.
 The story mapping needed to be seen as a living document and one that would evolve as information was gained.